rsingel/contextly-plugin-wordpress/readme.txt

 == Changelog ==

+= 1.2 =

+- Brand new editor interface
+- Better detection of featured images
+- Better communication of updated and deleted posts
+- CSS fixes for displays
+- New video player
+- Minor fixes

 = 1.1.2 =

 - Fix for bug where apostrophes in tags or categories prevented recommendations from displaying